BetterPluginsSpigot/BetterYaml/README.md

 We advise using a Maven project for easy dependency management.

 ## What can BetterYaml do?
 BetterYaml uses a template file to handle your config files, this allows you to **change comments or config contents very easily** (adding or removing options) between plugin updates.
-It also supports fixing faulty configurations (eg. specify minimum/maximum values and never get values outside of this range).
+It also supports fixing faulty configurations (eg. specify minimum/maximum values and never get values outside this range).
 A very important detail in this process is that _**all server settings will remain intact**_!
 The best part of this that this is all handled **automatically**!
 You only need to provide the correct files and make an instance of BetterYaml.
 After this, you can retrieve a `YamlConfiguration` and do your regular config reading.
 It will make sure that the server's config file is **always up to date**.